 Free ATM withdrawals with Revolut?

-The free revolut card offers free cash withdrawals, limited to £200 per month.
-After that you pay 2%.
+The free revolut card offers free cash withdrawals, limited to £200 GBP per month.
+After that, you pay 2%.

-With the premium card (costing £6.99/mth) offers free cash withdrawals are limited to £400 per month.
+With the premium card (costing £6.99 GBP/mth) offers free cash withdrawals are limited to £400 GBP per month.

 Note: Try to avoid withdrawing or making purchases on the weekend as there us a 0.5% -1.5% mark up depending on the currency.
-Instead, if you want to use your card at the weekends, you should probably exchange your currency on the Friday to use at the weekends.
+Instead, if you want to use your card at the weekends, you should probably exchange your currency on a Friday to use it at the weekends.

 Interestingly, there is no longer a fee for credit card top-ups following the change in UK law, so you can potentially earn miles and points by loading up your card with cash from Visa and Mastercards.
 Some credit cards treat Revolut as a cash advance (so you get no points and are charged a cash fee).
 Other cards such seem to treat it as a purchase (would earn points, no fee).